What Is Aftercare?

 To learn more about our approach to recovery, visit our Recovery Coach page.

 Community in Long-Term Recovery

 An important aspect of long-term recovery is community.
-At Grace Recovery TX, you form long-term bonds with your fellow women in recovery.
-Building long-term bonds allows you to form new ways of thinking about yourself and other women.
-As you learn to love yourself and build self-esteem and resilience, you start to build bridges instead of walls.
+At Grace Recovery TX, women form long-term bonds with one another and create a fellowship of support and healing.
+Building long-term connections with each other allows clients to form new ways of thinking about themselves and other women.
+Learning to cultivate self-love and build self-esteem and resilience, they can start to build bridges instead of walls.

-- You learn to be a friend to your fellow women.
+- Learn to be a friend to fellow women.

-- An objective is to let go of old ideas that position other women as enemies and competition.
+- Let go of old ideas that position other women as enemies and competition.

 - Women build strong foundational relationships in recovery.

 - Alumni continue to support each other long after their time at Grace and Emerge.